 Policy 8.2D.8.
 Structures with repetitive damage.
-Structures that suffer repeated damage to pilings, foundations or load-bearing walls shall be required to rebuild landward of their current location or to modify the structure to delete the areas most prone to damage.
+Structures that suffer repeated damage to pilings, foundations or load-bearing walls shall be required to rebuild landward of their current location, or to modify the structure to delete the areas most prone to damage, or elevate the structure based on the cause of the damage.
 Water-dependent uses shall be exempt from the requirement to rebuild landward of their current location if, when rebuilt, the structure is modified to minimize future damages.

 Policy 8.2D.9.
 Repair of seawalls.
-Repair or reconstruction of seawalls will be permitted only if it meets the provisions of Policy 8.1C.2.
+Repair or reconstruction of seawalls will be permitted in accordance with the County's Land Development Regulations and only if it meets the provisions of Policy 8.1C.2.